 - 1C4: By the end 2022, add at least 3 new resources to ncfallsprevention.org.

-- 1D1: By the end of 2021, identify counties not connected to a regional coalition.
+- 1D1: By the end of 2021, create a list of counties not connected or active in a regional coalition.

 - 1D2: By the end of 2023, assess available data and crosswalk identified counties.